DeFiCh/pinkpaper/interchain-exchange/README.md

 2. N/A
 3. If Charlie does not accept, Bob's offer expires after 10 blocks and takes back `optionFee`.
 4. If Bob does not honor the BTC side, Alice receives back her 2.5 TSLA after 1 hour + `optionFee`.

+# Override Notice: Fees and Incentives

+_TODO: Cleanup this document to be coherent_

+The above document has parts overriden by the [fees document](fees.md).